Last Updated on March 5, 2026 by Maged kamel

 Solved problem 7-1 for the alignment chart for columns.

 If the frame is not braced against the side-sway.
-Use the alignment charts of Fig.7.2(b).
+Use the alignment charts in Fig. 7.2(b).

-The link to post 7: Solved problem 7-1 for alignment chart for columns.
+The link to post 7: Solved problem 7-1 for the alignment chart for columns.

 Solved Problem 13-28 For Compression Members.

-This is the 8th post of the compression Member Posts which includes a Solved problem 13.28.
+This is the 11th post in the Compression Member Posts series, which includes solved problem 13.28.
 The example from M.Iqbal.
-A w12 x50 is used as a column as shown, Fy=50 ksi, the support is fixed at the bottom, and with guide roller at the top, it is required to estimate the available strength in axial compression in kips.
+A W12 x 50 is used as a column, as shown.
+Fy = 50 ksi.
+The support is fixed at the bottom and has a guide roller at the top.
+It is required to estimate the available axial compression strength in kips.

 Select the correct answer from the following options 1) 90 kips, 2)270 kips 3)360 kips 4)660 kips.
 The link to post 8: Solved Problem 13-28 For Compression Members.